LucasJunio/pipeline-gstreamer-express-socket/README.md

 ```

 <h4>
-See complete execution in emulate.gif file attachement.
+See complete execution in emulate.gif file attachment.
 </h4>

 ---